FAQ(s)

 For Respondents

-• Can a respondent (accused student) appeal a decision made in the student conduct process?
+• As a respondent (accused student), can I appeal a decision made in the student conduct process?

 Yes.
-After being informed of a decision by a hearing authority, Respondents have the option of filing an appeal challenging the outcome of their case if they believe an error or mistake was made with their case.
-Appellants have five (5) days to request an appeal and all appeals must follow the appeal procedure defined in Student Code of Conduct, as found in the student handbook The Key.
+After being informed of a decision by a hearing authority, Respondents have the option of filing an appeal challenging the outcome of their case if they believe a specific error was made with their case.
+Appellants have five (5) days to request an appeal and all appeals must follow the appeal procedure defined in the Student Code of Conduct, as found in the student handbook The Key.

 • Do I have to be present at my conduct hearing?

 You have the right not to appear at your conduct hearing.
 However, your case will still be heard by the appropriate hearing authority at the appointed date and time even if you do not show up for the hearing.
-It is recommended that you attend your hearing even if you choose not to present testimony or present a defense.
+It is recommended that you attend your hearing even if you choose not to participate.

 • Do I have to speak at the hearing?